JGAVEN/Lego-GPT/docs/ARCHITECTURE.md

 Adds a YOLOv8‑based computer‑vision worker that converts user‑supplied photos into an inventory map `{ part_id: count }`.
 The gateway exposes `/detect_inventory`, and the PWA includes an `InventoryScanner` component (hook `useDetectInventory`) so users can upload a photo, review the detected parts list and generate a model constrained to their bricks.

+The worker lives in the top-level `detector/` directory and can run as a standalone micro-service via `detector/Dockerfile.dev`.

 ```
 [User Phone]
      │  photos